 In time I was told to my face that I was a liar.

 The first person I told was a peer.
 A friend.
 A child like me.
-There was nothing that fifteen year old was empowered to do, I do not fault them at all.
-I do fault the Farmers Branch and Richardson police departments for not doing more when I tried to report the incident almost two years later in 1986 .
+There was nothing that the fifteen-year-old was empowered to do, I do not fault them at all.
+Should I fault the Farmers Branch and Richardson police departments for not doing more when I tried to report the incident almost two years later in 1986?

 I do not have any issues with the organization or any of its’ members.
 I found it to be exciting at first with our rituals and oaths that we had to memorize.